splunk/public-o11y-docs/metrics-and-metadata/metrics.rst

   :description: Introduction to metrics, data points, and metric time series in Splunk Observability Cloud.

-In Splunk Observability Cloud, data consists of the following components:
+In Splunk Observability Cloud, metric data consists of the following components:

 - A numerical measurement called a metric
 - A metric type